quickcoffee/coronavirusupdate/README.md

 directly from the [podcast’s
 homepage](https://www.ndr.de/nachrichten/info/Coronavirus-Update-Die-Podcast-Folgen-als-Skript,podcastcoronavirus102.html).
 Consequently I decided to create a R package to make it easy for anyone to scrape and access the data.
+In this repo every Wednesday a GitHub action is triggered to get the newest transcripts from NDR.de (as long as the website doesn’t change).

 ## Installation